chdsbd/kodiak/docs/docs/troubleshooting.md

 ### Kodiak "Merging blocked by GitHub requirements" status check

 If you see Kodiak providing a status check of "Merging blocked by GitHub requirements", this likely means there is a branch protection setting that conflicts with Kodiak.
-If you see this issue persistently please contact as at support@kodiakhq.com.
+If you see this issue persistently please contact us at support@kodiakhq.com.